-It’s time to answer the obvious question: What is a kabuki brush?
-This beauty tool has a short handle and dense bristles with a rounded shape.
-They’re primarily used to apply powder products seamlessly.
-The bristles help dust on just enough product without making your face look cakey or overdone.
-While face powders, especially loose powders, are the name of the game when it comes to the kabuki brush, you can also use them to apply liquid foundation, just don’t switch back and forth.
+Named after the Japanese drama theaters where they were used to help create elaborate makeup, the traditional kabuki brush has a short handle and dense bristles with a rounded shape.
+The brushes are primarily used to apply powder products seamlessly as the bristles help dust on just enough product without making your face look cakey or overdone.
+While face powders, namely loose powders, are the name of the game when it comes to the kabuki brush, you can also use them to apply liquid foundation, just don’t switch back and forth during the same makeup session.

-While a traditional kabuki brush is perfectly rounded, this tool is also available in different shapes, including angled, dome, and flat, which you can choose depending on your beauty needs.
+Editor’s tip:The kabuki brush has evolved in form over time.
+While a traditional kabuki brush is perfectly rounded, new versions are available in different shapes, including angled, dome, and flat, which you can choose depending on your beauty needs.

-Now that you have the scoop on kabuki brushes, it’s time to learn how to put this beauty staple to work.
-Below, we’re giving you the rundown on how to use each type in your makeup routine.
+Now that you’re better equipped to identify a kabuki brush, it’s time to learn how to put this beauty staple to work.
+Below, we’re giving you the rundown on how to use four different types of kabuki brushes in your makeup routine.

 If you want your beauty look to last from day to night, you’ll need to lock your makeup in with a setting powder.
-This is where your classic round kabuki brush comes into play!
-When you’re ready to set your makeup, simply dip the brush into the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder, and dust all over your skin.
-Voila!
+This is where your classic round kabuki brush comes into play.
+When you’re ready to set your makeup, simply dip the brush into the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder, and dust all over your skin with light strokes.

-Can’t resist the contouring trend?
-Then it would be wise to add an angled kabuki brush to your arsenal.
+If skinimalism-inspired makeup just won’t cut it for every occasion and you still love a good contour here and there, then it would be wise to add an angled kabuki brush to your arsenal.
 Perfect for any powder contour products, this tool makes precise application easy so you can sculpt your face to your heart’s desire.
-To use, simply dip the brush into the powder, tap lightly to remove excess, and sweep onto skin in key spots: your cheekbones, the sides of your nose, and your temples.
+Sweep your powders onto the skin in key spots, including your cheekbones, the sides of your nose, and your temples and buff them in.

 You can also use a domed kabuki to apply setting powder in hard to reach spots, like the under-eye area and sides of the nose.

-Looking to pare down your makeup brush stash?
-The flat top kabuki brush will be your saving grace.
-Known to pair well with everything from liquid foundations to face powders, this multifunctional tool takes makeup application to the next level.
-Use the brush to stipple and blend a liquid foundation, like the L’Oréal Paris Infallible 24 Hour Fresh Wear Foundation, Lightweight, onto your skin for seamless coverage.
+Known to pair well with everything from liquid foundations to face powders, the flat top kabuki brush is a multifunctional tool that takes makeup application to the next level.
+Use the brush to stipple and buff liquid foundation, like the L’Oréal Paris Infallible 24 Hour Fresh Wear Foundation, Lightweight, onto your skin for seamless coverage.